appacademy/jump-start/jumpstart-files/part2/type_conversion_readings.md

     "12:01:03"
   ```

 To aid us in this challenge, we can use type conversion.
+Don't worry about solving the above problem now, we'll do it in the exercises!

 ---